florianhitz/cca-group-090/part4/README.md

 $ ./ mcperf -s <INTERNAL_MEMCACHED_IP> --loadonly && ./mcperf -s <INTERNAL_MEMCACHED_IP> -a <INTERNAL_AGENT_IP> --noload -T 8 -C 8 -D 4 -Q 1000 -c 8 -t 60 --qps_interval <5/10> --qps_min 5000 --qps_max 180000
 ```
 ##### Step 5.7 Record the Results
-Copy the job information output from the memcache VM terminal and save it to:
+Copy the job information output from the memcache VM and save it to:
 ```
-part4/result/log/<4-3/4-4>/job_info_run<1/2/3>.txt
+part4/result/log/<4-3/4-4>/jobs_<1/2/3>.txt
 ```
 Copy the CPU core allocation log from the memcache VM terminal and save it to:
 ```